 Our verdict

 Sossusvlei was one of the highlights of our Namibia visit.
 We’re lucky that we stayed 2 nights, but due to the flat tyre situation we could’ve easily added a third.
 Deadvlei is definitely worth the 1 hour car ride inside the Sossusvlei National Park (make sure to reduce the tyre pressure and drive safely in the sand).
-Make sure to stay inside the Sossusvlei National Park (book your room at the Sossus Dune Lodge early on) so you’ll be able to experience it all at sunrise and/or sunset.
+We also recommend to stay inside the Sossusvlei National Park for at least one night so you’ll be able to experience it all at sunrise and/or sunset.

 Sunset in the dunes is a magical experience, which you can only see when you stay inside the gates!